 In January 2009, the CdC requested that Codere Network file a document called "resa del conto", a form of balance sheet stating for each fiscal year the sums collected from the slot machines through the gaming operators and the sums paid to the government.
 The "resa del conto" is generally collected from entities that have been entitled by the government to collect taxes due by third parties.
 While Codere Network is not an entity entitled by the government to collect taxes due by third parties, it is an entity that is obliged to pay AAMS PREU payments.
 On May 11, 2009, Codere Network and the other concessionaires who received the request to submit the "resa del conto" filed motions with the CdC, contesting the designation of Codere Network as "accounting agent" and thus challenging the requirement to submit the "resa del conto".
-On April 23, 2010, the CdC sued Codere Network to seek the payment of a penalty of €5.3 million (corresponding to 2004 and 2005) and €4.5 million (corresponding to 2006) relating to the failure to submit the "resa del conto" and the designation of Codere Network as "accounting agent".
+On April 23, 2010, the CdC sued Codere Network to seek the payment of a penalty of €55.3 million (corresponding to 2004 and 2005) and €34.5 million (corresponding to 2006) relating to the failure to submit the "resa del conto" and the designation of Codere Network as "accounting agent".
 In addition, the CdC reserved the right to calculate and seek penalties relating to the failure to submit the "resa del conto" and the designation of Codere Network as "accounting agent" corresponding to subsequent years.

 Codere Network has taken part in the legal proceeding and challenged the penalties, contesting its designation as "accounting agent" and the corresponding obligation to submit the "resa del conto".
 On November 5, 2010, the CdC held that the prosecutor's request for the "resa del conto" was invalid and upheld Codere Network's challenges.
 On March 10, 2011, the prosecutor submitted an appeal against such decision.
-We are waiting for the trial date to be set by the CdC.
+The prosecutor's appeal was examined by the CdC during a trial held on March 20, 2013.
+As of the date of this Report, the CdC has not yet published the ruling.